pachyderm/docs/content/latest/reference/pachctl/pachctl_list_commit.md

----
-# metadata #
-title:  pachctl list commit
+## pachctl list commit

-description: "Return a list of commits, either across the entire pachyderm cluster or restricted to a single repo."
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - list
-cliGlossary:  l
----
+Return a list of commits.

 ### Synopsis